As you all know, Darks and Shadows are the predominant tones in Low Key photography. So, let us see. What is High Key Photography all about?

 Let us have a look at another high key image of Grey Langur.
-It was photographed from Bandipur forest in Karnataka, India.
+I photographed this picure from Bandipur forest in Karnataka, India.
 The langur has a black face with a white hairy body.

-The background was white and I decided to overexpose the image by two stops so that the white hairs around its face gets blown out and only the details in the black face becomes visible.
+The background was white and I decided to overexpose the image by two stops so that the white hairs around its face get blown out and only the details in the black face become visible.
 It made the image look more artistic, rather than the regular langur portraits.

-The Histogram for the Grey Langur shown above.
+The histogram for the Grey Langur is shown above.
 Here, you can see some amount of details in the Blacks and Darks.
 It corresponds to the details in the Langur face.
-The peak on the right most side indicates that the majority of the tomes in the image fall in the Whites and Highlights region.
+The peak on the rightmost side indicates that the majority of the tones in the image fall in the whites and highlights region.

 High Key Photography Examples

-Few examples of High Key images given below:
+Few examples of high key pictures are given below:

 A high key approach to black and white landscape photography is shown above.